maixnor/wu-quartz/content/Script 5 Summary.md

 	- [[Gold Standard]] abandoned
 	- protectionism

-# #TODO continue of Page 18 of script 5
+# #wontfix continue of Page 18 of script 5